deepskystacker/DSS/Installers/README.txt

 5. When starting DeepSkyStackerLive, create a DSSLive.settings file with "default" settings if it does not exist.

+6. Correct the code that checks for SIMD support on Linux.
+It wasn't working correctly.

 Welcome to DeepSkyStacker 5.1.10
 ======================================